 Fort Drum is home of the 10th Mountain Division (Light Infantry).
 It is also the largest installation in the northeastern U.S. and serves as a training facility for Reserve and National Guard units in the region.
 The initial acquisition of land for Fort Drum occurred in 1909 and the most significant acreage—75,000 acres—was acquired in 1940.
 Fort Drum is an active military installation and recreational use is secondary to the military mission.

-To ensure sound natural resources management, an Integrated Natural Resources Management Plan (INRMP) was developed and first implemented in 2001.
+To ensure sound natural resources management, an Integrated Natural Resources Management Plan (INRMP) was developed and first implemented in 2001 with revisions in 2011, 2018, and 2021.
 The INRMP was prepared in partnership and signatory cooperation with NYSDEC and the U.S. Fish and Wildlife Service (USFWS), representing the state and federal Sikes Act agencies, respectively.
-The INRMP and its implementation helps ensure: (1) the sustainability of quality training lands to accomplish the military mission; (2) compliance with environmental laws and regulations; (3) good stewardship of public lands; and (4) enhancement of quality of life on and around Fort Drum.
-Fort Drum has a staff of natural resources professionals committed to supporting these goals.
-See the Fort Drum web site to learn more about natural resources management on the installation including fish and wildlife, forestry, and wetlands.